ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 In the case of MAC, the register is reset to 0
 (it is also possible to reset the register to user defined values provided in `g_init` or `e_init`, we do not need them is this demo).

+### Step 2: Write a wrapper according to the template expected by Verilog2SCD

 TinyGarble expects the interface to the Verilog module in a specific format as described [here](/Verilog2SCD/README.md#circuit-format).
 To ensure that format, we add the following wrapper to the MAC module.